 Are people required to wear masks in public?

 People are required to wear masks when they leave their homes.
 The exceptions are when a person is driving a vehicle alone and participating in sports.

 Is there a shortage of face masks and hand sanitisers?

 The Ministry of Commerce & Industry is monitoring any changes in the market.
 Following the spread of COVID-19, a meeting was held with sales outlets, pharmacies and suppliers to clarify stock levels of face masks and hand sanitisers in Qatar.
-Suppliers were informed of the necessity to swiftly supply and provide appropriate options, while outlets and pharmacies were directed to ensure the provision of products and keep shelves stocked.
+Suppliers were informed of the necessity to swiftly supply and provide appropriate options, while outlets and pharmacies were directed to ensure the provision of products and the continued stocking of shelves.